tinacms/tina.io/content/guides/tinacms/internationalization/guide.md

 #### Routing and File Structure:

-Whether your using Next.js, or another framework, your routing logic should be updated to pick the correct locale based on either the URL or user setting.
+Whether you're using Next.js, or another framework, your routing logic should be updated to pick the correct locale based on either the URL or user setting.

 ```jsx
 // Example: Fetching the page list in NextJS